dotnet/csharplang/proposals/csharp-7.3/blittable.md

 }
 ```

 This constraint can only be met by types which fit into the unmanaged type definition in the C# language spec.
-Another way of looking at it is that a type satisfies the unmanaged constraint iff it can also be used as a pointer.
+Another way of looking at it is that a type satisfies the unmanaged constraint if it can also be used as a pointer.

 ```csharp
 Hash(new Point()); // Okay